KaranRam245/in4392_webapp/README.md

 - For the resource managers we give the name `Resource Manager`.

 ### Install essentials on instance
 1. First step is to create an AWS EC2 server.
 We choose a Linux system.
+We strongly recommend to create an Elastic IP for each instance.
+2. Before starting the instance, go to `Actions > Instance Settings > Attach/Replace IAM Role`.
+3. Attach the `EC2-SSM` access role (if this role does not exist yet, do substeps below.
+Otherwise skip to next main step).
+  - Click `Create new IAM role` and then `Create Role`.
+  - Click `EC2` and `Next: Permissions`.
+  - Attach `AmazonEC2RoleforSSM`, click next, and give the name `EC2-SSM`.
+  - Go back to instance to attach the newly created role to the instance (i.e., go back to step 3).
+If the instance was running, restart.
+4. Start the instance and SSH connect with the instance.
+5. Install the SSM agent:
+  - Run `cd /tmp`
+  - Run `sudo yum install -y https://s3.amazonaws.com/ec2-downloads-windows/SSMAgent/latest/linux_amd64/amazon-ssm-agent.rpm`
+  - Run `sudo start amazon-ssm-agent`.
+It will probably tell you it was already running.
+  - Verify the agent is running with `aws ssm describe-instance-information` and check if the instanceid is in the list.
-2. Run `sudo apt-get update -y`.
+6. Run `sudo apt-get update -y`.
-3. We want to use Python3.6 (or higher).
+7. We want to use Python3.6 (or higher).
 Check this with `python -V` or `python3 -V`.
 Otherwise install python 3.6+ with, for example, `sudo yum install -v python3`.
-4. Run `alias python=python3`.
+8. Run `alias python=python3`.
 Set the alias of `python` to the newer version so you do not use 2.7 anymore.
-5. Run `sudo apt install python3-pip`.
+9. Run `sudo apt install python3-pip`.
 When installed with Yum, you might want to issue `python -m pip install --upgrade pip`.
-6. Check with `git --version` if you have git installed.
+10. Check with `git --version` if you have git installed.
 If not, run `sudo yum install git` if you have yum installed or `sudo apt-get install git`.
-7. Run `sudo git clone https://github.com/KaranRam245/in4392_webapp.git` to clone the repository.
+11. Run `sudo git clone https://github.com/KaranRam245/in4392_webapp.git` to clone the repository.
-8. Move into the folder with `cd in4392_webapp/`.
+12. Move into the folder with `cd in4392_webapp/`.
-9. (Optionally) Run `pip3 install --no-cache-dir tensorflow==2.2.0`.
+13. (Optionally) Run `pip3 install --no-cache-dir tensorflow==2.2.0`.
 This step is required if your EC2 memory is too small to install TensorFlow with caching.
 Alternatively, you could run `pip3 install --no-cache-dir -r requirements.txt` instead of the below step.
-10. Run `pip3 install -r requirements.txt`.
+14. Run `pip3 install -r requirements.txt`.
 This installs are additional requirements.
 In case `psutil` does not install, run `sudo apt-get install -y gcc` (or `sudo yum -y install gcc`) first.
 If it still does not work, try `yum search python3 | grep devel` followed by `sudo yum install pythonXX-devel` (depending on what is returned with the search) and try install `psutil` again.

 #### Side notes
 - Sometimes there may be some problems with the new instance.
 One of the problems we found was with the version of python being 2.7.